- What Is Generative AI, Really?

 3. Bias, Discrimination & Fairness

+AI models often absorb social and cultural biases from their training data.
+Outputs can unintentionally reinforce stereotypes or exclusionary patterns.
 For instance, AI-generated job ads or facial recognition systems may favor certain demographics.

 Challenge: Ensuring fairness requires transparent datasets and continuous bias audits.